subir-multiples-ficheros-multer

 File Filtering

 Multer also allows filtering files based on their type or size.
-We can use the fileFilter option to specify the filtering conditions:
+We can use the fileFilter option to specify filtering conditions:

 const upload = multer({